chriskrycho/v4.chriskrycho.com/content/tech/modern-python-toolchain.md

 [^finicky]: For example, if you upgrade your Python installation using homebrew
-    and then cleanup the old version (e.g., by running the typical `brew update && brew upgrade && brew cleanup` sequence)---say, from 3.4.2 to 3.4.3---and you have virtual environments which dependeed on 3.4.2... well, you're in a bad spot now.
+    and then cleanup the old version (e.g., by running the typical `brew update && brew upgrade && brew cleanup` sequence)---say, from 3.4.2 to 3.4.3---and you have virtual environments which depended on 3.4.2... well, you're in a bad spot now.
 A *very* bad spot.
 Have fun getting back to a working state!